 About the Producer

-Blake Naftel is a journalist with a love for filmmaking, coupled with 20 years of storied experiences documenting extreme weather.
+Blake Naftel is a American storyteller, filmmaker and visual artist with 20+ years of storied experiences documenting extreme nature.
 The project initially began in the early 2000’s as part of a combined lifelong interest in meteorology, history and severe weather.
 It was especially magnified in light of the tragic loss of three accomplished storm chasers on May 31, 2013; who also were personal friends.
 Professionally, Naftel’s background in the broadcast media industry has ranged from work as a weather producer, photojournalist, reporter, radio host, editor, and technician since 1998.
 A Kalamazoo, Michigan native, Naftel achieved a Bachelor’s of Science degree in Geography/GIS (Geographic Information Systems) and Communications from Western Michigan University in 2006.
 Three Reel Films™, the independent multimedia company associated with “Anthology” and future projects, was established in November 2014.